george-gca/bracis_2023_srcaps/pages/our_solution.md

 </figure>

 <!--
+responsible for the upsampling of the image

+sequence of convolutional layers intertwined with pixel shuffle layers, or subpixel convolutions

 This is the diagram of the UPNet, which is responsible for the upsampling of the image.
 It is composed of a sequence of convolutional layers, intertwined with layers of pixel shuffle, or subpixel convolutions.
 At the output of each pixel shuffle layer the image is upsampled by a factor of 2 (or 3).
 The output of the last pixel shuffle layer is the output of the UPNet.
 In our case, we only used the path above, since we focused on a 4x upsampling factor.
 -->